Matthew MacVey is an academic program specialist at the Craig Newmark Graduate School of Journalism at CUNY.

-Matthew MacVey is the academic program specialist for the emerging tech lab at the Craig Newmark Graduate School of Journalism at CUNY.
-In that role, he develops workshops to explore new storytelling tools and connects media-makers, journalism students, and media organizations working with new technology.
+At the emerging tech lab, he developed workshops to explore new storytelling tools and connected media-makers, journalism students, and media organizations working with new technology.

 His project interests include 360-video storytelling, augmented reality, virtual reality, community news, digital equity, innovation and business models for news, and frameworks for interdisciplinary teaching.